RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 ## License

-**MIT License**
+**BSD 3-Clause License**
-You are free to fork, contribute, and build upon this project.
+You are free to fork, contribute, and build upon this project under the terms of the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 ---